anaveragehuman/average/README.md

 ## Installation/Usage

 Repositories considered "masters" of this one are not necessary for most of the packages here.
-If the build is passing on Travis but `emerge` fails to resolve dependencies, you're probably missing one or more of the "master" repositories and should add it to your system.
+If the build is passing in CI but `emerge` fails to resolve dependencies, you're probably missing one or more of the "master" repositories and should add it to your system.